 Fellows combine clinical shifts in an academic teaching hospital with didactics.

-Fellows are required to work 8 shifts per month (approximately 15 hours per week) as Attending Physician in the emergency department (ED) at Stanford University Hospital, with an academic appointment of Clinical Instructor in the Clinician Educator Line at Stanford University.
+Fellows are required to work 8 shifts per month (approximately 15 hours per week) as Attending Physician in the emergency department (ED) at Stanford University Hospital, with an academic appointment of Clinical Instructor in the Clinician Educator Line at Stanford University School of Medicine.

 While attending in the ED, fellows supervise residents and medical students.

-Clinical time is spent at Stanford University Hospital which is a world-renowned medical center.
+Clinical time is spent at Stanford Health Care, which is a world-renowned medical center.
 It is a Level 1 Adult and Pediatric trauma center with aero-medical transport.
 The diverse and high acuity patient population provides an excellent opportunity to continue to master clinical skills.

 All fellows must be ABEM board certified/eligible.